smaclell/smaclell.github.io/_drafts/immutability-and-releases.md

 Our releases have been from immutable packages since the beginning of the project.
 The traceability has been phenomenal and helped us better understand exactly what has been included in each release.
-When defects are found we know the commit that they were introduced and what else will be affected.
+When defects are found we know the commit that they were introduced and which releases will be affected.
 Creating new packages is fully automated and completely repeatable.

 If we wanted to become more immutable with our packages we could incorporate more environmental settings and configuration used to validate each release.
-We strictly configure our applications, but encounter problems with aspects that are not as strictly maintained.
+We strictly configure our applications, but encounter problems with environmental effects which are not as strictly maintained.
 More constraints on these options would remove differences and eliminate the issues they cause.

 The major activities for our releases remain consistent, but we try to adjust